 fbpx

-How To Get Compounded Tirzepatide
+How To Get Compounded Tirzepatide With B12

 Weight Loss In 2023

 Tirzepatide and semaglutide offer weight loss through weekly injections, however, as many scramble to obtain these medications, the supply chain has made this difficult.
 Semaglutide and tirzepatide have three main mechanisms of action.
 They enhance the growth of beta cells in the pancreas, which are sites of insulin production.
 This means your body has improved control over blood sugar or decreased insulin resistance.
-Compounded tirzepatide and semaglutide markedly delay gastric emptying.
+Compounded tirzepatide with B12 and semaglutide with BPC-157 or B12 markedly delay gastric emptying.
 The delay in gastric emptying can reduce appetite.
 Finally, both medications improve control of eating and reduce food cravings.
 The last mechanism is what many people appreciate the most, feeling less compulsion to eat or not eating as much.

 What is the difference between semaglutide and tirzepatide?